 Average number of moves during training

-I thought that over the course of the 10,000 training games, the number of moves per game should decrease, since the model should make more strategic moves and therefore have quicker claims (and game outcomes).
+Over the course of the 10,000 training games, the number of moves per game should decrease, since the model should make more strategic moves and therefore have quicker claims (and game outcomes).
 The average length of the first 1000 games was 86.58 moves, while the average length of the last 1000 games was 75.98 moves.
-Unfortunately I didn't have time today to do any sort of formal analysis on whether that's significant.

 The bots beat me, but to be fair, I'm not very good at the game.
 That's the reason why I made the bots to begin with.